Marquise Brown: 2019

 Brown made his regular season debut against the Miami Dolphins in Week 1, recording four receptions, 147 receiving yards and two touchdowns.
 Despite playing only 14 snaps, Brown became the first player in NFL history to score two touchdowns of 40 yards or more in his first game.
-Brown caught eight passes for 86 yards in a Week 2 win against the Cardinals.
+Brown caught eight passes for 86 yards in a Week 2 win against the Arizona Cardinals.
 Brown missed Weeks 6 and 7 due to injury.
 In Week 12 against the Los Angeles Rams, Brown caught five passes for 42 yards and two touchdowns in a 45–6 win.
 In Week 15, Brown caught his seventh touchdown in a 42–21 win over the New York Jets, which tied the Ravens franchise record for most receiving touchdowns by a rookie.
 Brown finished 2019 as the Ravens' second leading receiver behind tight end Mark Andrews.
 In his playoff debut, Brown led both teams with seven catches for 126 receiving yards in a 12–28 Divisional Round loss to the Tennessee Titans.

 2020

 Brown recorded five receptions for 101 receiving yards in the 38–6 victory over the Cleveland Browns in Week 1.
-In Week 8 against the Pittsburgh Steelers, Brown recorded one catch for a three yard touchdown during the 24–28 loss.
+In Week 8 against the Pittsburgh Steelers, Brown recorded one catch for a three yard touchdown during the Ravens' 28–24 loss.
 After the game, Brown posted a later deleted tweet saying "What's the point of having souljas when you never use them (Never!!)" due to his lack of involvement in the Ravens' offense.
-In Week 12 against the Pittsburgh Steelers, Brown recorded 4 catches for 85 yards, including a 70 yard touchdown reception from Trace McSorley, during the 14–19 loss.
-In Week 14 against the Cleveland Browns, he had three drops, but also had a game-saving 44-yard touchdown reception on 4th and 5 with 1:51 left in the game.
+In Week 12 against the Pittsburgh Steelers, Brown recorded 4 catches for 85 yards, including a 70 yard touchdown reception from Trace McSorley, during the Ravens' 19–14 loss.
+In Week 14 against the Browns, he had three drops, but also had a game-saving 44-yard touchdown reception on 4th and 5 with 1:51 left in the game.
 He finished the game with two catches for 50 yards as the Ravens won 47–42.
 He was placed on the reserve/COVID-19 list by the team on December 16, 2020, and activated three days later.
-Brown finished the regular season with 769 yards and eight touchdowns.
+Brown finished the regular season with 58 receptions for 769 yards and eight touchdowns.

-In the AFC Wild Card playoffs against the Tennessee Titans, Brown had seven receptions for 109 yards as the Ravens won 20–13.
+In the AFC Wild Card Round against the Titans, Brown had seven receptions for 109 yards as the Ravens won 20–13.

 2021

 In 2021, Brown changed his jersey number from #15 to #5 following a change of the NFL's jersey number rules.
 In Week 2 against the Kansas City Chiefs, Brown had six receptions for 113 yards and a touchdown.
 It was his third 100-yard regular season game of his career and his first since Week 1 of the 2020 season.
 The Ravens would rally to win the game 36–35.
 In Week 5 against the Indianapolis Colts, Brown caught a career-high nine receptions for 125 yards and two touchdowns, including the game-winner, as the Ravens again rallied to win in overtime 31–25.
+In the 2021 season, Brown had 91 receptions for 1,008 receiving yards and six receiving touchdowns.